Ungetoastet/Data-Science-Project/README.md

 Grading
 ------------

 To pass, your project must be fully reproducible without errors.
-We recommend running the project in a fresh environment and following the instructions you provide in this README before submitting to ensure reproducibilty.
+We recommend cloning your project, running it in a fresh environment, and following the instructions you provide in this README before submitting to ensure reproducibilty.

 Otherwise, your project will be graded based on: